ptarmiganlabs/butler-docs/content/en/docs/getting started/install/_index.md

 Sorry - there is no installer for Butler.

-The pre-built binaries for Windows, macOS, Linux and Docker simply work as-is when combined with a properly set up configuration file.
+The pre-built binaries for Windows, macOS and Docker simply work as-is when combined with a properly set up configuration file.

-If you still want to run Butler as Node.js app you will first need to set up Node.js.
+If you still want to run Butler as Node.js app you will first need to install Node.js.
-This isn't really that difficult, but still another step that has to be carried out.

 The instructions on the pages below should provide good guidance, if you still run into troubles you can always reach out via the [GitHub discussion forums](https://github.com/ptarmiganlabs/butler/discussions).